GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 consider our ARIA active item as the focus, which is read aloud or shown on a Braille display.

 A word on the _ancestor_, _parent_, and _descendant_ terminology.
 The term descendant refers to the fact that an item is contained somewhere inside of another.
-The reverse term is ancestor, which is to say an item is contained by ancestors.
+The opposite term is ancestor, which is to say an item is contained by ancestors.
 For the next container up/down, these may use the more specific terms parent/child.
 For example, imagine a document with a paragraph that has a link inside.
 The link's parent is a paragraph, but it also has the document as an ancestor.
-And in reverse, the document may have many paragraph children, each with links.
+Conversely, the document may have many paragraph children, each with links.
 The links are all descendants of the grandparent document.

 Back to `aria-activedescendant`.
 By using it to point from the focused menubar to a specific menu item, the screen reader now knows where the user has moved, but nothing else about the object.
 What is this div thing anyway?
 That's where the role attribute comes in.
 We use `role="menubar"` on the containing element for the entire thing, then we use `role="menu"` on groups of items, and `role="menuitem"` on … drumroll … the individual menu items.